MARTIMM/gnome-gtk3/docs/content-docs/tutorial/signals.md

 ## Other Signals

 Each of the Gnome objects who can handle signals have some detailed information in their documentation.
-I we look for example at the `key-press-event` defined for **Gnome::Gtk3::Widget** we see the following handler declaration;
+If we look for example at the `key-press-event` defined for **Gnome::Gtk3::Widget** we see the following handler declaration;
 ```
 method handler (
   N-GdkEventKey $event,